 Confessions of a waste picker points out that some humans are the vultures of today that clean up the garbage at our dump-sites.

-They had passed their sell-by date, but in reality it was still good food; perhaps a sealed bag of tomatoes with only one that that was definitely inedible, or a sack of apples where a toppie had taken a peck from one, or they were badly packed and slightly bruised.
+They had passed their sell-by date, but in reality it was still good food; perhaps a sealed bag of tomatoes with only one that that was definitely inedible, or a sack of apples where a toppie had taken a peck or two, or they were badly packed and slightly bruised.

 Slowly now we are trying to find ways to get some of the better stuff to the poor.
 It is difficult; what if they were to get sick?
 And I ask myself, why do we now fairly regularly eat food ourselves from the dumpster?
 Certainly not because of rank poverty.

-It’s a sin in light of the very real starvation faced by so many right here on our doorsteps.
+It’s a sin in light of the very real starvation faced by so many right here on our doorstep.
 Every supermarket sends food to the dump that would literally enable hundreds of people to survive in these times.

 The central question we are facing is, are we as a society willing to risk giving food that has passed its sell-by date to the poor, knowing that some may get sick, or do we just let them starve?
 And how does one go about it?

 The flowering fennel in the background came from bulbs discarded by the grocer, and were planted in our green garden.
 It makes for a very interesting and different salad.